 As the largest urban centre with both domestic and international terminals, Cairns is often referred to the Gateway of Tropical North Queensland.
 There’s plenty to do within Cairns itself but it also acts as a great base to explore from, with most tours in the region offering a Cairns departure point.

 Port Douglas is a recognised flop-and-drop town where it’s rumoured no buildings are taller than a coconut tree and glamorous resorts and boutique accommodation shines.
-The town breathes relaxation and chilled tropical vibes and is the perfect location to de-stress.
+The town breathes relaxation and chilled tropical vibes and is the perfect location to de-stress, however, you can throw in some adventurous activities if you choose.

 Each centre possesses its own unique character and are both worth checking out whether it means staying a few extra days or returning to explore at a later date.